Revisiting Personalized Federated Learning: Robustness Against Backdoor Attacks: Analysis of Various Robustness from pFL Against Backdoor Attacks

 \subsection{pFL Methods with Partial model-sharing}

 \paragraph{FedBN} In FedBN, as every client shares all parameters except local BN layers, data heterogeneity among clients leads to differences in local BN layers' parameters.
 We think differences in local BN layers across clients block backdoor feature propagation in local models.
-For simplicity, each local model could be denoted as a neural network $F_{i}^{(l)}$ with $l$ layers,

-where $i$ is the client index and $l$ is total number of layers. $\phi_i$ are local BN layers and the remaining $f$ are shared parameters $\bm{\theta}^s$.
+For simplicity, each local model could be denoted as a neural network $F_{i}^{(l)}$ with $l$ layers, $F_i^{(l)}=f^{(l)} \circ \phi_i \circ f^{(l-1)} \circ \phi_i \circ \cdots \circ f^{(1)}$, where $i$ is the client index and $l$ is total number of layers. $\phi_i$ are local BN layers and the remaining $f$ are shared parameters $\bm{\theta}^s$.
 Even if backdoor features have been learned by $\bm{\theta}^{s}$, due to different $\phi_i$ from FedBN, neurons corresponding to backdoor features after the BN layers of other local models won't be activated by triggers.
 Therefore, FedBN could perform better robustness against backdoor attacks.
 To verify this, we conduct evaluations of Blended attack on FedBN under Non-IID and IID settings on CIFIAR-10.
 According to our previous analysis, under IID setting, without data heterogeneity, local BN layers of clients become more consistent with each other, which should lead to better attack results under this setting.
 As shown in Figure \ref{fig:fedbn_iid}, ASR of IID is higher than that of Non-IID.
 Especially on ResNet-18, FedBN does not show a defensive effect, which is consistent with our previous analysis.

 To further analyze defense performance of local BN layers, we take attack evaluations on each part of BN layers, i.e., running statistics $\mu$, $\sigma^2$ and learnable parameters $\gamma$, $\beta$.
 Unlike FedBN, we only choose not to share running statistics or learnable parameters.
 We denote them as \textit{Fed-sta} or \textit{Fed-para}.
 The comparison between Fed-sta, Fed-para, and the original FedBN on the Blended attack and CIFAR-10 dataset is shown in~Fig \ref{fig:fedbn_aba}.
 We can observe that in terms of C-Acc, Fed-sta and Fed-para experience a drop on ResNet-18 but the latter drops less.
 In ConvNet, Fed-para keeps the same C-Acc as FedBN.
 Surprisingly, we find that Fed-para achieves even better robustness than FedBN.
 In contrast, Fed-sta performs the worst defensive effect against Blended attack, and ASR even increases to $90\%$ on ResNet-18.
 Those results demonstrate the differences in learnable parameters may be more important in preventing the propagation of backdoor features than the differences in running statistics of BN layers.